uppsala-makerspace/loerdagskurser/faq.md

 ## 🇬🇧🇺🇦 Frequently asked questions

-In short: you are always welcome, just show up between 10:00-12:00.
+In short: you are always welcome, just show up during course hours.
-There is coffee and tea for parents and laptops and programming exercise for the kids :-)
+There is coffee and tea for parents and laptops and exercises for the kids :-)

 ### Länkar